Writing 1: You Are the Mentor You’ve Been Waiting For

 “If only I had a mentor.”

-I used to say those things.
-Loudly, privately, in my head, in my journal — waiting for someone wiser to appear with a plan.
+I used to say those things — loudly, privately, in my head, and in my journal — waiting for someone wiser to appear with a plan.
+But what I’ve learned, often the hard way, is this: the best mentors don’t always arrive in our moment of need.
+They are revealed in motion, over time.

 • Ask the right questions when no one else is around